James Murray (comedian): Impractical Jokers and other television shows

-Impractical Jokers premiered on December 15, 2011, on TruTV, which was watched by over 32 million viewers in its first season.
+Impractical Jokers premiered on December 15, 2011, on TruTV, and was watched by over 32 million viewers in its first season.
 The show has become the most popular series on TruTV.

 Since 2012 Murray has been a part of the Impractical Jokers Live tours.

-In October 2019, Murray, along with the other members of The Tenderloins, starred in The Misery Index, which is hosted by Jameela Jamil and is based on Andy Breckman's card game "Shit Happens".
+In October 2019, Murray, along with the other members of the Tenderloins, starred in The Misery Index, which is hosted by Jameela Jamil and is based on Andy Breckman's card game "Shit Happens".

 Impractical Jokers: The Movie was released on February 21, 2020.
+It concluded on March 20, 2025, marking a transition for the show as it moved exclusively to TBS.
+Murray remains a primary cast member, and Season 12 has been officially confirmed for release in 2026.

-He made a cameo appearance in the film Clerks III which released in 2022.
+He made a cameo appearance in the film Clerks III, released in 2022.
 He served as an executive producer for the 2025 TV special Foul Play With Anthony Davis.
+On the February 10, 2023, episode of AEW Rampage, Murray and Brian Quinn appeared in a segment where they were beaten down by Chris Jericho and the Jericho Appreciation Society.